-You will have access to the education collections at the Department of Education library.
+You will have access to the specialist EAL and applied linguistics collections at the Department of Education library.

 Supervision

 The allocation of graduate supervision for this course is the responsibility of the Department of Education and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Education.